YottaDB/YDBDoc/MessageRecovery/errors.rst

 COMMFILTERERR
 -------------------

-COMMFILTERERR, Error executing the command filter for FFFF DDDD
+COMMFILTERERR, Error executing the command filter for FFFF.
+DDDD

 Run Time Error: Reports a problem in filter code where FFFF describes the nature of the filter and DDDD some thing about the nature of the issue.
 There may be associated/related messages.
 Because filters are a potential security tool, these errors tend are generally reported to the operator log.